imrajatbajpai/imrajatbajpai/README.md

 - 👋 Hi, I’m @imrajatbajpai
-- 👀 I’m interested in b
+- 👀 I’m interested in Web Designing
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate on c
+- 💞️ I’m looking to collaborate on ML
-- 📫 How to reach me d
+- 📫 How to reach me Gmail :"rajatbajpai33@gmail.com"

 <!---
 imrajatbajpai/imrajatbajpai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.